Beginner’s Guide to Driving the Florida Keys Highway

 Solo travelers in need of a warm-weather reset

-Adventure-seekers chasing snorkeling spots, state parks, and scenic photo ops
+Adventure-seekers chasing snorkeling spots, national parks, and scenic photo ops

-Food lovers who believe a road trip isn’t complete without fresh fish and dessert
+Food lovers who believe a road trip isn’t complete without fresh fish and key lime pie

-If you love scenic drives, quirky culture, roadside eats, or just want to dip your toes into tropical water, this drive is for you!
+If you love scenic drives, beach trips, roadside eats, or just want to dip your toes into tropical water, this drive is for you!

 The most popular time to drive the Overseas Highway is December through May, when the weather is warm, the skies are clear, and hurricane season is over.